AMartins87/genius-trivia-quiz/README.md

 ## **FUTURE DEVELOPMENT**

 I would like to add pop-up modals with interesting facts about correct answers.
 I would also like to add a question counter and a timer.
+I will also add new questions to keep the content interesting and educational for users.

 ## **TESTING**

 Here are my [Balsamiq wireframes](assets/wireframes/Balsamiq_wireframe.JPG).

 I kept the styling of the quiz to a minimum to make it accessible and easy to navigate through on every device without the need for media queries.
 I set a simple background image with a backup background color of black for a good contrast in case the image doesn't load up.
+The site consists only one page and is responsive.s

 I tested the quiz in Chrome Developer Tools using responsive design as well as all of the available device types listed.